 - Repair drywall damage and paint scuffed up walls to create a fresh feeling around the home.

 - Remove clutter around the home.
 Keep countertops clear of dirty dishes and unfinished projects.
-Pick a room and closet at a time.
+Pick a room and closet at a time to work on paring down unused items.
 Begin purging your belongings, get rid of items you no longer need; go through clothes that you do not wear anymore, remove person items from sight.